wp-plugins/nextgen-facebook/readme.txt

 &lt;!DOCTYPE html PUBLIC "-//W3C//DTD XHTML+RDFa 1.0//EN" "http://www.w3.org/MarkUp/DTD/xhtml-rdfa-1.dtd"&gt;
 </code>

-= Q. Why does NextGEN Facebook OG ignore the IMG HTML tag in my content? =
+= Q. Why does NextGEN Facebook OG ignore the IMG HTML tags in my content? =

-**A.**  The image used in the Open Graph meta tag is chosen in this sequence: A featured image from a NextGEN Gallery or WordPress Media Library, the first NextGEN [singlepic] or IMG HTML tag in the content, a default image defined in the plugin settings.
-If the IMG HTML tag is being ignored, it's probably because the <strong>image "width" and "height" attributes are missing, or their values are less than the 'Image Size Name' you've chosen on the settings page</strong>.
-NextGEN Facebook OG will only share an image equal to, or larger than, the 'Image Size Name' you've chosen.
+**A.** The images used in the Open Graph meta property tag are chosen in this sequence: A featured image from a NextGEN Gallery or WordPress Media Library, NextGEN [singlepic] shortcodes or IMG HTML tags in the content, a default image defined in the plugin settings.

+If one or more IMG HTML tags is being ignored, it's probably because the <strong>image "width" and "height" attributes are missing, or their values are less than the 'Image Size Name' you've chosen on the settings page</strong>.
+NextGEN Facebook OG will only use an image equal to, or larger than, the 'Image Size Name' you've chosen.

-If you want to display small image thumbnails in your content (on index webpages, for example), but also want NextGEN Facebook OG to use a larger version of the first thumbnail it finds, then you can add a "share" attribute with a URL to the larger image.
+If you want to display small image thumbnails in your content (on index webpages, for example), and have NextGEN Facebook OG use the larger versions of those thumbnails, you can add a "share" attribute with a URL to the larger image.
 For example:

 <code>
 &lt;img